temporalio/documentation/docs/observability.md

 </TabItem>
 <TabItem value="typescript">

 Workers can emit metrics and traces.
-There are two [output options](https://github.com/temporalio/sdk-typescript/blob/9dd17554f3fa514f501d906da26cf710020bf34d/packages/core-bridge/index.d.ts#L74-L98) that can be provided to [`Runtime.install`](https://typescript.temporal.io/api/classes/worker.runtime/#install):
+There are a few [telemetry options](https://typescript.temporal.io/api/interfaces/worker.TelemetryOptions) that can be provided to [`Runtime.install`](https://typescript.temporal.io/api/classes/worker.runtime/#install).
+The common options are:

-- `oTelCollectorUrl`: The URL of a gRPC [OpenTelemetry collector](https://opentelemetry.io/docs/collector/).
+- `metrics: { otel: { url } }`: The URL of a gRPC [OpenTelemetry collector](https://opentelemetry.io/docs/collector/).
-- `prometheusMetricsBindAddress`: Address on the Worker host that will have metrics for [Prometheus](https://prometheus.io/) to scrape.
+- `metrics: { prometheus: { bindAddress } }`: Address on the Worker host that will have metrics for [Prometheus](https://prometheus.io/) to scrape.

-There are three combinations of these options:

-- Only `oTelCollectorUrl` is specified: Metrics and traces are sent to the OpenTelemetry collector.
-- Both `oTelCollectorUrl` and `prometheusMetricsBindAddress` are specified: Traces are sent to the collector, and metrics are published for Prometheus.
-- Only `prometheusMetricsBindAddress` is specified: Only metrics are published for Prometheus.

-In addition to core tracing via `oTelCollectorUrl`, you can set up tracing of Workflows and Activities [with interceptors](/typescript/logging#opentelemetry-tracing).
+To set up tracing of Workflows and Activities, use our [opentelemetry-interceptors](/typescript/logging#opentelemetry-tracing) package.

 </TabItem>
 </Tabs>